Skip to main content

 4. Pain that keeps you awake at night

-Although scheduling an appointment with an orthopedic "surgeon" may sound like doom and gloom, it's good to know that surgery is often the last resort.
+Although scheduling an appointment with an orthopedic surgeon or doctor may sound like serious doom and gloom, it's important to know that surgery is often the last resort.
+In fact, roughly 70% of orthopedic injuries can be effectively treated without needing any surgery at all.

 "In the absence of trauma or a ligament injury, there are many orthopedic conditions that can be managed in a non-operative fashion," states Dr. Dudley.

-Treatment can range from making a diagnosis and monitoring the condition without any intervention to conservative treatment to help with symptoms and lessen the likelihood of progression.
+Non-surgical treatments can range from identifying an appropriate diagnosis and monitoring the condition without additional intervention to more conservative treatment options with a goal of addressing symptoms directly and lessening the likelihood of progression.

-For example, when arthritis is the underlying cause of knee, hip or shoulder pain, conservative treatment options may include:
+For example, if arthritis is the underlying cause of knee, hip or shoulder pain, conservative treatment options may include activity modification, exercise or physical therapy, over-the-counter pain medications, walking support equipment, weight loss or joint injections.

 "One of the best things you can do to lessen pain and discomfort from arthritic conditions is to keep moving," advises Dr. Dudley.
 "You may have to modify your activity for knee or hip arthritis but having these conditions does not mean you have to give up having an active lifestyle."